 - Idea: Nondeterministically "guess" each Boolean variable value, and then verify the guessed solution. - \Rightarrow polynomial-time nondeterministic algorithm \in NP This "guess & verify" approach is general. - Idea: "Guessing" is usually trivially fast (\in NP) - \Rightarrow NP can be characterized by the "verify" property: - NP \equiv set of problems for which proposed solutions can be quickly verified

 ≡ set of languages for which string membership can be quickly tested.

-Appears in Proceedings Third Annual ACM Symposium Theory of Computing May 1971
+Appears in Proceedings Third Annual The Complexity of Theorem-Proving Procedures ACM Symposium Theory of Computing Stephen A. Cook University of Toronto May 1971

-Stephen A. Cook

-University of Toronto